domenic/wk-scripts/changelogs/real-numbers.md

 # WaniKani Real Numbers Changelog

+## 1.2.0

+* Ensured that the real numbers are always up to date, by refreshing them on the hour and whenever you switch back to the tab.

+## 1.1.1

+* Fixed misspelling of "colors" in the description.

 ## 1.1.0

 * Revamped the method of retrieving the API key to not involve user-visible redirects.